-- The third quarter of 2021 was a positive period for the U.S. property market with appreciation being the primary driver of total return. - Vacancy metrics declined slightly while net operating income increased as rent collections continued to normalize and funds decreased reserves against the collectability of deferred rents. - The more significant impact was due to appraisers starting to become less uncertain on future income projections, which pushed appreciation to 5.6% in aggregate across sectors and resulted in the ODCE's 6.6% total return. - All of the four main sectors had gains; industrial led the way with an increase of 10.9%.
-Apartments, office, and retail were also positive, returning 6.5%, 1.9% and 1.6%, respectively. - Rounding out the real estate marketplace, the west and south regions had the strongest performance at 6.1% and 6.0% respectively.
-Occupancy rates increased while current cap rates all remained in line with the prior quarter and as illustrated in the chart on the prior slide same store net-operating-income growth rates increased.
+- The second quarter of 2021 was a positive period for the U.S. property market with appreciation being the primary driver of total return. - Vacancy metrics declined slightly while net operating income increased as rent collections continued to normalize and funds decreased reserves against the collectability of deferred rents. - The more significant impact was due to appraisers starting to become less uncertain on future income projections, which pushed appreciation to 2.9% and resulted in the ODCE's 3.9% total return. - Three of the main sectors had gains.
+Industrial led the way with an increase of 8.9%.
+Apartments, office and retail were also positive, returning 3.6%, 1.4% and 0.9%, respectively. - Rounding out the real estate marketplace, the west and south regions had the strongest performance at 4.3% and 3.8%, respectively.
+Occupancy rates and current cap rates all remained in line with the prior quarter.
+Same store net-operating-income growth rates increased.